 At the same time, you don’t want to start with junk.
 A poor performing bow will leave you frustrated and wanting to move on to a different, more satisfying hobby.

-To avoid those pitfalls, we’ve picked three great, inexpensive recurve bow options for someone new to the world of traditional archery.
+To avoid those pitfalls, I’ve picked three great, inexpensive recurve bow options for someone new to the world of traditional archery.
 All three have excellent reputations for being good-shooting bows, and they can all be bought for well under $200.

 - Great looking laminate wood and fiberglass design